 Don’t ever touch it with unwashed hands, avoid perfumes, makeup and chemicals close to the wound.
 Also do avoid mechanical rubbing and pressure on it.
 No body fluids are allowed to get in contact with a healing piercing!

+There are measurements in the piercing jewelry to look for.
 A piercing is supposed to have some air at the ends of the stem to be able to breathe.
 The tissue musn’t be squeezed by the piercing, but neither should the jewelry stick out too far at the ends.
 The latter situation makes it easier to rub and bump things.
 Sometimes it is beneficial to downsize a jewelry before it is completely healed.
-As soon as the inital swelling subsides, it can help the healing to change for a shorter bar.
+As soon as the initial swelling subsides, it can help the healing to change for a shorter bar.
 It could also be that you swell more than expected.
 If you have any questions or suspicions of this, please come back to me and I will help you.
 If you are uncertain and/or remote, you can also always email me pictures.

 - How do I clean my new piercing?

 It is always a safe bet to clean your piercing with saline solution twice a day.
 Remove the scabs and let it rest as much as possible.
 For more detailed information, see previously mentioned Aftercare for piercings.